robbiehume/chatgpt-recall/README.md

 ## Overview

 This project provides a Python-based ETL (Extract, Transform, Load) pipeline designed to process conversation history exported from OpenAI's ChatGPT (in JSON format).
-It extracts the canonical message thread from each conversation, transforms it into a structured format, and loads it into a DynamoDB table.
-A key feature is its ability to efficiently handle updates and edits in the source JSON by comparing the current canonical messages with the existing records in DynamoDB and performing necessary insertions, updates, and deletions (Diff and Delete strategy).
+It extracts the canonical message thread from each conversation, generates vector embeddings for the content using OpenAI's API, transforms the data into a structured format, and loads it into both a DynamoDB table (for metadata and text) and a Weaviate vector store (for embeddings and searchable metadata).
+A key feature is its ability to efficiently handle updates and edits in the source JSON by comparing the current canonical messages with existing records and performing necessary insertions, updates, and deletions in both data stores.

 The project emphasizes modularity, testability, and adherence to standard Python project structuring and testing practices.